 - The detection thresholds of TOE's detectors are inside the operating range of the TOE.
 Therefore abnormal events/failures are detected before the secure state is compromised.
 This allows to take User's defined appropriate actions by software or to immediately RESET the TOE. - The secure state is maintained by TOE's detectors.
 The TOE's detectors are monitoring the failure occurs.
-If the failures are happen, the TOE goes into RESET state.
 This satisfies the FPT_FLS.1 "Failure with preservation of secure state."